Taravatsh/Election_Analysis/README.md

 ## Resources

-The results are achieved with the use of following software:
+The results are achieved with the use of the following software:

 - Data Source: election_results.csv
 - Software: Python 3.7.6, Visual Studio Code 1.55.2